Is Aircall the best VoIP phone solution for your business?

 Zoom Phone pricing

-There are five Zoom Phone plans to choose from:
+There are five Zoom Phone pricing plans to choose from:

-• US & Canada Unlimited: $15 per user per month for unlimited domestic calling and an optional add-on for unlimited calling to 19 countries
+- US & Canada Unlimited: $15 per user per month for unlimited domestic calling and an optional add-on for unlimited calling to 19 countries and regions

-• Global Select: $20 per user per month for unlimited domestic calling in 40+ countries and territories and direct dial number (DID) for each license (SMS/MMS not supported)
+- Global Select: $20 per user per month for unlimited domestic calling in 40+ countries and territories and a direct dial number, or DID, for each license

-• Business Plus: $22.49 per user per month for Zoom Phone US & Canada Unlimited, Zoom Workplace Business, and visitor management
+- Business Plus: $22.49 per user per month for Zoom Phone US & Canada Unlimited and Zoom Workplace Business

 How we ranked the top Aircall alternatives

-1. Value for money: When looking for a business phone system, consider upfront and long-term value, and watch out for activation costs and hidden fees.
+- Value for money.
+When looking for a business phone system, consider upfront and long-term value, and watch out for activation costs and hidden fees.

-2. Reliability: Few things are more deflating than a dropped call on your end (especially when it’s not your internet connection).
+- Reliability.
+Few things are more deflating than a dropped call on your end, especially when it’s not your internet connection.
 Gauge call quality during a free trial from providers you shortlist.

-3. Third-party integrations: Does a specific VoIP phone system work with popular tools you already use?
-Choose a top business phone solution that works seamlessly with your current tools and helps streamline your workflow using automations.
+- Third-party integrations.
+Does a specific VoIP phone system work with popular tools you already use?
+Choose one that works seamlessly with your current tools and helps streamline your workflow using automations.

-4. Ease of use: The top VoIP phone systems mentioned make communication easier.
+- Ease of use.
+The top VoIP phone systems make communication easier.
 Look for a user-friendly interface with little to no learning curve to help your team quickly get comfortable with the new tool.

-5. Customer support: When you’re in a pickle, can you get help from customer support quickly?
+- Customer support.
+When you’re in a pickle, can you get help from customer support quickly?
 Make sure the platform offers a self-serve help center.

-6. AI-powered tools: Does the phone system provide insights into customer interactions using AI?
+- AI-powered tools.
+Does the phone system provide insights into customer interactions using AI?
 From sentiment analysis to call summaries, AI tools can give your team the edge.

 Quo: The best Aircall alternative